cysouw/diathesis/text/c05_case.md

 ### [ NAD | N–D ] Accusative drop+dative

 This is the pattern as attested with the verb *danken* 'to thank' as exemplified in [@next a-c].
 The accusative can be left out, but only when the dative is retained.
 The dative cannot be dropped.
-This seems to be very rare.
+This pattern seems to be extremely rare.
 There seems to be a generalisation that the accusative can normally not be dropped before also a governed dative is dropped (see also [@sec:prepositions-demotion-of-object]).
-From informal discussion, it appears that the sentence in [@next a] is rejected by many German speakers, but it is clearly attested.^[cf. <https://www.dwds.de/wb/danken>.]
+From informal discussion, it appears that the sentence in [@next a] is rejected by many German speakers, but it is clearly attested.

 ::: ex
 a.
-Ich danke dem Arzt mein Leben.^[Adapted from ~~DWDS~~ dictionary at https://www.dwds.de/wb/danken, accessed 5 April 2022.]
+Ich danke dem Arzt mein Leben.^[Adapted from ~~DWDS~~ dictionary at <https://www.dwds.de/wb/danken>, accessed 5 April 2022.]
 b.
 Ich danke dem Arzt.
 c. ^* Ich danke mein Leben.
 :::